koushik1124/Text-Naturalization-Engine/README.md

 Ethical AI usage over detection bypass claims

-The goal is to demonstrate how AI systems can be engineered responsibly for real-world use.
+The goal is to demonstrate how AI systems can be engineered responsibly and realistically for real-world use.

 📈 Future Enhancements